-This flavor-packed, easy vegan pasta dish is made with spicy zhoug sauce, shredded brussels sprouts, and your choice of pasta.
-It's lemon-y, zesty, nutritious, and ready in 30 minutes!
-Make the zhoug in advance for even easier prep.
+This easy zhoug pasta is perfect for weeknights and made with shredded brussels sprouts, your choice of pasta, and of course, spicy zhoug sauce.
+It's lemon-y, zesty, SO fresh, and ready in 30 minutes!
+Make the zhoug in advance for even faster prep!
 Vegan with gluten-free and oil-free options.

 Recently I was finishing some random leftovers, and found myself dipping roasted brussels sprouts in one of my all-time favorite condiments, zhoug.
-The pairing was SO good I couldn't wait to turn it into a recipe all its own.
-A spicy and comforting pasta dish seemed like the way to go.
+The pairing was SO good I couldn't wait to turn it into a recipe all its own, and a spicy and comforting pasta dish seemed like the way to go.

-Earlier this year I shared a non-traditional, oil-free version using walnuts instead of oil, and jalapeños since they're readily available here in the States.
-I used that recipe, but you can use any zhoug recipe you like, or even store-bought zhoug.
+Earlier this year I shared a non-traditional, oil-free zhoug that uses walnuts instead of oil, and jalapeños since they're readily available here in the States.

 Most food processors come with several accessories, but how often do you find yourself using anything other than the S-blade?
-Today we're putting the slicing disc to good use.
+Today we're pulling out the slicing disc and putting it to use.

 Shredding the brussels sprouts means they cook in just minutes, which I love.